-Moving is a personal experience and getting to know your movers is unexpected at first but in the end everyone in the company knows each customer.
-We have customers that have been in their home for 30 years & are now leaving behind memories.
-This move is never easy for anyone no matter what the age is.
+Moving is a personal experience and getting to know your movers is unexpected at first but, in the end, everyone in the company knows each customer.
+We have customers that have been in their home for 30 years and are now leaving behind memories.
+This move is never easy for anyone no matter their age.
 Moves that are on hold or rescheduled waiting for a house closing to at last get this dream house that they have always wanted.
 Life always has an adventure in store for us and our job at Wise Moving Company is to get you where you want to be or need to be and when you need to be there.

 What type of liability is in place for damages that could occur?
 All moving companies are required to have 60 cents per pound liability for damaged and/or lost items.
 Do NOT let a moving company that they have no liability.
 This is a big red flag if the company tells you this.
 Most moving companies will have an option to purchase a higher limit of carrier liability.
 Make sure the moving company you use offers additional carrier liability, like us here at Wise Moving.
 This will let you know that the company is serious about the work that they do.
 Moving companies do not sell insurance.
 Only licensed insurance companies can do this.
 If you are wanting actual insurance for your belongings on move day it is a good idea to check with your existing insurance policy and add or buy coverage you would want before the move.

 Last but not least, asking your movers if the moving crew is trained and have they had a background check is a great idea.
 Today being cautious is very important.
 A lot of moving companies do not do background checks and do very minimal training.
-That is a train wreck waiting to happen.
-Wise Moving Company runs a background checks on everyone that applies to work here.
+That is a trainwreck waiting to happen.
+Wise Moving Company runs a background check on everyone that applies to work here.
 Once the potential crew members have passed our screening process the training begins.

 These questions will narrow your company search down to the trusted & committed companies.
 Don’t forget ask lots of questions.
 There is no such thing as a “dumb” question.
 We at Wise Moving love to keep our customers informed even if they choose to use another mover.
 If your moving company choice cannot answer your questions then you shouldn’t be using them.